ReplicableSmartCities/ReplicableSmartCities.github.io/architecture.md

 * Store and Forward
 * Batch

+The choice of a small number of easily understood interaction styles facilitates communication among the business and technical members of the team as well as across teams having different levels of technical depth.

 #### Real-Time

 A real-time interaction is one where all parties have a general expectation that something will happen "right now."
 "Right now" is a loose term, but in general it means that something will happen on the order of seconds or less rather than days or weeks.
 Real-time interactions are often (but not always) short exchanges involving events or data.
 We use the letter "R" to signify a real-time interaction.